Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 \subsection{\textsf{ Cube} Datasets}

 In this section, we test and evaluate our MM methods for distributed PGO on $20$ simulated \textsf{ Cube} datasets (see \cref{fig::cube}) with $5$, $10$ and $50$ robots.
 In the experiment, a simulated {\sf Cube} dataset has $12 \times 12 \times 12$ cube grids with $1$ m side length, a path of $3600$ poses along the rectilinear edge of the cube grid, odometric measurements between all the pairs of sequential poses, and loop-closure measurements between nearby but non-sequential poses that are randomly available with a probability of $0.1$.
-We generate the odometric and loop-closure measurements according to the noise models in \cite{rosen2016se} with an expected translational RMSE of $\sigma_t=0.02$ m and an expected angular RMSE of $\sigma_R=0.02\pi$ rad.
+We generate the odometric and loop-closure measurements according to the noise models in \cite{rosen2016se} with an expected translational RMSE of $0.02$ m and an expected angular RMSE of $0.02\pi$ rad.
 The centralized chordal initialization \cite{carlone2015initialization} is implemented such that distributed PGO with different number of robots have the same initial estimate.
 The maximum number of iterations is $1000$.

 We evaluate the convergence of $\mm$, $\ammc$ and $\ammd$ in terms of the relative suboptimality gap and Riemannian gradient norm.
 For reference, we also make comparisons against $\amm$ \cite{fan2020mm}.
 Note that $\amm$ is the original accelerated MM method for distributed PGO whose adaptive restart scheme is conservative and might prohibit Nesterov's acceleration.